T2703/Simple-Virtual-Keyboard/README.md

-# Simple-Virtual-Keyboard
+# Simple Virtual Keyboard

-Keyboard that was made in Java using the Robot Framework for functionally.
+I have made this keyboard as more of a fun project and to explore other experiences with Java.